-The Fatal Passion of Alma Rattenbury is a gripping murder story and a heartbreaking romance as well as the biography of a vital, modern woman trapped between the freedoms of two world wars and suffocated by the conformity of peacetime.
-A startlingly prescient parable for our times, it is the story of a woman who dared to challenge the status quo only to be crucified by public opinion, pilloried by the press and punished by the relentless machinery of the British legal system.
+The Fatal Passion of Alma Rattenbury is a gripping murder tale and a heartbreaking romance, as well as the biography of a vital, modern woman trapped between the freedoms of two world wars and suffocated by the conformity of peacetime.
+A startlingly prescient parable for our times, it is the story of a protagonist who dared to challenge the status quo only to be crucified by public opinion, pilloried by the press and punished by the relentless machinery of the British legal system.

 SEAN O’CONNOR is a writer, director and producer working in theatre, radio, television and film.
 He has worked as showrunner on several major TV series, including EastEnders, Hollyoaks, Footballers’ Wives and Minder.
 In 2011, he produced Terence Davies’ film version of Terence Rattigan’s The Deep Blue Sea, starring Rachel Weisz and Tom Hiddleston.
 From 2012 to 2016, he was editor of The Archers for BBC Radio 4 and also produced Lynda Snell’s productions of Calendar Girls and Blithe Spirit.

 For the theatre he has adapted Boileau and Narcejac’s Vertigo and Winston Graham’s Marnie.
 His adaptation from Shakespeare, Juliet and Her Romeo, re-opened Bristol Old Vic in 2010, directed by Tom Morris, and was published by Oberon.
 In 2013, he published Handsome Brute, a study of the 1940s murderer Neville Heath.